kikofernandez/programmingfightclub/grasp-principles.md

 ![](https://yuml.me/aeb011be)

-**Listing 1.5 Relation between users, guides, point of interest, and comments**
+**Fig. 1.5 Relation between users, guides, point of interest, and comments**

 This one is easy.
 Lets consider each option: